Stopping up and redirecting Princes Parade

-Comments by the Save Princes Parade Campaign on the Council’s response to the Objections to the Stopping up of Princes Parade.
+Our comments on the Council’s Response to the objections to the stopping up of Princes Parade

 The Save Princes Parade Campaign has considered the Council’s response to the objections to the stopping up of the highway under the Planning Act and wishes to maintain the following objections, as the severe adverse impacts of stopping up the highway and its diversion, do not outweigh the benefits the Council has identified.